e2eSolutionArchitect/kubernetes/README.md

 :writing_hand: Feel free to contact and collaborate with us.
-You are welcome to contribute in our forum to build a better tomorrow.
+You are welcome to contribute to our forum to build a better tomorrow.

+# Please [click here](https://github.com/e2eSolutionArchitect/academy/tree/main/bootcamp) for Cloud, AI, Machine Learning Bootcamp details

 # kubernetes
 kubernetes problems, solutions, scripts, architecture and implementation steps